 Jun 23“The Bigger The Challenge, The More I Like It”—A Conversation with Jane Graf

-Jane Graf, Mercy Housing’s President & CEO, is retiring, so we sat down with her to chat about her career.
+Before she retired, we sat down with Jane Graf, Mercy Housing’s former President & CEO to chat about her time with Mercy Housing and her career.
 It offers an insightful look at Mercy Housing, the affordable housing industry, and what it means to be a leader.

 1. How did you get into affordable housing?